 A veterinarian should be consulted as soon as possible.
 The more your dog moves, and the longer the quills stay in their skin, the more likely it is for the quills to break and migrate within the body.

-- A vet will anesthetize your dog and remove the quills.
+The veterinarian will anesthetize your dog to remove deeply embedded quills.

-Usually, the quills can be removed and the dog will recover without any further issues.
+Quills can usually be removed and the dog will recover without any further issues.
 However, certain location of the quills e.g. in the eye or in the joints as well as broken quills migrating through the body into vital organs can prove to be fatal.

 I live in a small town with limited veterinary resources.
 There’s always a doctor on call, but they reserve their practice for severe, life-threatening conditions.
 Unless your dog has a ridiculous amount of quills (like mine did), it’s fine to pull them out yourself using the methods described above.
 Just remember to be careful.